Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Achieving Best-of-both-worlds Best Arm Identification

 \textbf{Motivating Examples.} Prior work gives two distinct types of guarantees for improving bandits---optimal approximation factors for worst-case instances \cite{patil_mitigating_2023,pmlr-v272-blum25a}, and better guarantees (sublinear policy regret, or small sample complexity of best arm identification) for nicer instances \cite{heidari_tight_nodate,metelli_stochastic_2022,mussi2024best}.
 It is natural to ask whether we can achieve the best-of-both-worlds, that is, get almost optimal results on nice instances, while being within the optimal approximation factors (up to constants) in the worst-case.
 It turns out that the algorithms proposed in prior literature fail to achieve such a guarantee.
-The following example shows that the algorithm of \cite{pmlr-v272-blum25a} has sub-optimal guarantees on nice instances.